30 Key Performance Indicators Examples for Better Business Performance

 4. Retirement Rate: This metric is particularly important for any organization developing a strategic workforce plan.
 It can be calculated by looking at the number of employees who retired as a percentage of the total headcount.
 If you do not have an aging workforce, turnover is a good measure as well.

 5. Knowledge Achieved With Training: Helps the company see the effectiveness of employee training.
-It can be determined by creating an exam and monitoring exam pass rate percent, average score percent.
+It can be determined by creating an exam and monitoring the exam pass rate percentage and average score percentage.
 If you are a larger organization, you may conduct a pre-test before training and then a post-test after training to see specifically what was learned.

 6. Internal Promotions Vs. External Hires: This ratio measures how many people working at a company are considered for internal promotions versus the number of external hires.
 It can be particularly effective when looking at organizational succession planning.